LCOGT/photonranch-status/README.md

 $ serverless offline start --reloadHandler
 ```

-The api should now be accessible at `http://localhost:3000/`
+The api should now be accessible at `http://localhost:3000/`.
+The base url isn't a valid route, but you can try visiting `http://localhost:3000/dev/allopenstatus` to
+to see it in action.

 The `--reloadhandler` flag enables hot reloading so that any changes you save (not including changes to `serverless.yml`)
 will be automatically applied without needing to stop and restart the local server.